About

 Research Assistant

 Alison is a Research Assistant at the Laurie M. Tisch Center for Food, Education and Policy.
-She is also a masters candidate in Nutrition & Public Health at Teachers College, Columbia University.
+She recently graduated with a Masters of Science in Nutrition & Public Health from Teachers College, Columbia University.
 Previously, Alison attended Cornell University, where she received a Bachelor of Science in Nutritional Sciences and Biological Sciences, as well as a minor in Psychology.
 Alison is passionate about nutrition research, and has previously been involved in studies in a variety of areas, including: diabetes, the gut microbiome, intermittent fasting, and higher education students’ use of on-campus food pantries.
 She is excited to further delve into the realm of food and nutrition policy while contributing to the research done at the Tisch Food Center.

 Research Assistant